Quranaloneislam.net

 وَلَقَدْ جَآءَتْ رُسُلُنَآ إِبْرَٰهِيمَ بِٱلْبُشْرَىٰ قَالُوا۟

-(11:69) And then our messengers came to Abraham with good news; they said: “Salaman!”
+(11:69) Assuredly, our messengers came to Abraham conveying good news; they said: “Salaman!”
 (Peace!)
-He replied: “Salam!”; and it didn’t take long before he brought a roasted calf.
+He replied: “Salamun!”; and it didn’t take long before he brought a roasted calf.

 إِذْ دَخَلُوا۟ عَلَيْهِ فَقَالُوا۟ سَلَٰمًا قَالَ إِنَّا مِنكُمْ وَجِلُونَ